Fall Awareness Lengthens Lives

 Many older adults experience concerns about falling and losing their independence.
 Good news!
 60–70 percent of falls can be prevented.
 Dr. Gina Dawson P.T. will go over facts about falls and specific interventions to reduce falls.

-FREE Fall Prevention Seminar
+Schedule a FREE 1 Hour Fall Prevention Seminar

 Don't let the fear of falling keep you from having your independence.

 Falls are a major threat to the wellbeing and independence of adults, ages 65 and older.
 Each year, almost one-third of seniors experience a fall.
 In 2013, a reported 2.5 million nonfatal falls were treated in emergency departments across the country.

 These injuries could range from hip fracture, head trauma, and bruising, and seriously impact seniors’ ability to live an independent lifestyle.
 There are several risk factors for falls to be aware of, including medications, inadequate diet/exercise, hearing or vision impairment, environmental hazards and muscle weakness.
 Other factors may include:

 - Cognitive Impairment

 - Gait/Balance Impairment

 Costs Associated with Falls

 Fall-related injuries among older adults, particularly among older women, are associated with substantial economic costs.
 The Center for Disease Control (CDC) reports $20 billion spent annually to treat older adults for injuries caused by falls.

 Aging Does Not Mean Falling!